Lemoncode/master-frontend-lemoncode/07-cloud/03-docker/02-docker-image/README.md

 Open `http://localhost:8080`

-If we check `docker images` we can see dangling images, due to use same tags for each build.
+Check `docker images`:

 ```bash
 docker images

 ```

-On the other hand, we have an image with `~592MB`, too much size isn't it?.
+We can see our image `my-app:1` with the size of `~582MB`, too much size isn't it?.
 We should use [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) to decrease this size, with only the necessary info:

 > Change container project structure: